guilliharold/victoria-police-cad-utility-tool/README.md

 • Remove the MS, AS amd NS tags from the cars in the output.

 • Seperate State Highway Patrol bikes and cars from Highway Patrol.

+• Add a script.js file to take some load off of index.html